ITISFoundation/osparc-manual/docs/welcome/background.md

 (ii) Map Synthesis Core (MAP-CORE, Prof. Peter Hunter, University of Auckland, New Zealand): build interactive modular, continually updated visualizations of nerve-organ anatomy and function

-(iii) Modeling and Simulation Core (SIM-CORE (or o<sup>2</sup>S<sup>2</sup>PARC, Prof Niels Kuster, IT’IS Foundation, Switzerland): develop an online framework capable of hosting and connecting simulations to create predictive, multiscale, multiphysics models spanning from modulation sources acting at feasible access points to organ functional responses.
+(iii) Modeling and Simulation Core (SIM-CORE (or *osparc*, Prof Niels Kuster, IT’IS Foundation, Switzerland): develop an online framework capable of hosting and connecting simulations to create predictive, multiscale, multiphysics models spanning from modulation sources acting at feasible access points to organ functional responses.

 More information about the SPARC consortium can be found [here](https://commonfund.nih.gov/sparc/fundedresearch).